 Recommended for Breweries because: Hale's Ales boasts a spacious, no-nonsense brewery and pub where neighborhood folk relish the local brews and tasty eats (with a healthy bent).

 Corinne's expert tip: Take some Hale's for the road in the form of growlers or kegs.

-This local microbrewery, with its huge interior, expansive windows, and copper-topped bar, is eminently cool and is a great place to hang out with friends and sample house-brewed beers.
+This local microbrewery, with its huge interior, expansive windows and copper-topped bar, is eminently cool and is a great place to hang out with friends and sample house-brewed beers.
 Many of them bear mythological names, in keeping with the brewery's name, and you'll find everything from lagers and stouts to pilsners and ales.
-A good menu of pub fare includes pastas, sandwiches, stews, and fish and chips.
-Thanks to its location, this venue is a popular spot for sports enthusiasts to gather before, during or after Sounders or Seahwaks games.
-Snag a seat at the bar or at one of the businesses many tables.
+Try new releases like the Dank Dust IPA (8.2% ABV), a pine-forward India Pale Ale that combines aromas of lush grapefruit, mango and orange; it's brewed with proprietary terpene, providing the beer with the pungent, dank, citrusy, earthy aroma, and turning things up a notch from the brewery's beloved Space Dust IPA.
+A solid menu of pub fare made from scratch includes pastas, sandwiches, stews, and fish and chips.
+The original of the Elysian venues, this 220-seat beer hall, full-service bar and restaurant provide a quintessential Seattle experience.

 Recommended for Breweries because: Elysian Brewing Company is a friendly, local microbrewery with house-brewed beers (from lagers and stouts to ales) and a solid pub fare menu.